Webex-Teams-Test-Org/spark-integration-sample/README.md

-# Example of Cisco Spark Integration (OAuth flow) in NodeJS
+# Example of Cisco Spark Integration (OAuth flow) in NodeJS.
+Editing

 This Spark Integration example illustrates an OAuth Grant flow at the end of which the Spark User who granted permission will see his full name displayed.